jazkarta/jazkarta.shop/README.rst

 Change the `5-latest` version in the `extends` directive above to use a different Plone version.
 This buildout should work on both 5.1 and 5.2 deployments.

+Change the version pin of zc.buildout and setuptools to match the version that running bin/pip command pulled in, eg:

+    Using cached zc.buildout-2.13.4-py2.py3-none-any.whl (153 kB)
+    Requirement already satisfied: setuptools<52,>=8.0 in ./lib/python2.7/site-packages (from zc.buildout) (44.1.1)

 Run buildout::